Arch and Ridge Streets Historic District

-The Arch and Ridge Streets Historic District is a historic district located in Marquette, Michigan, running along Arch and Ridge Streets from Front Street to Lake Superior.
+The Arch and Ridge Streets Historic District is a historic district located in Marquette, Michigan, United States, running along Arch and Ridge Streets from Front Street to Lake Superior.
 It was listed on the National Register of Historic Places in 1980.
 The district includes the Call House.

 Description

-The residential core of the district is defined by ridge running east-and-west (known locally as simply "the Ridge"), which gives Ridge Street its name.
+The residential core of the district is defined by a ridge running east-and-west (known locally as simply "the Ridge"), which gives Ridge Street its name.
 The district includes spectacular residences built for some of the leading citizens of Marquette, as well as more modest houses for white- and blue-collar workers.
 Two public structures, the Peter White Library and First United Methodist Church, are also located within the district.

 Seven of these structures are built from local sandstone.
 These include the Daniel Merritt House and St. Paul's Episcopal Cathedral.
 A small cottage in the neighborhood was the inspiration for Carroll Watson Rankin's 1904 novel, The Dandelion Cottage.